 Use care in handling and unpacking the charger.
 Refer to the previous sections as needed.

 NAMEPLATE

-A nameplate that includes model number, part number, and serial number information, as appropriate, identifies a UNIPOWER product.
+A UNIPOWER, LLC product is identified by a nameplate that includes model number, part number, and serial number information, as appropriate.
 Please include this information in all correspondence with UNIPOWER, LLC.
 A sample nameplate is shown below.